ITISFoundation/osparc-simcore/README.md

 ### Developing in **Windows**

-For windows users, use [WSL] (windows subsystem for linux).
+In windows, it works under [WSL] (windows subsystem for linux).
 It is also highly recommended using [chocolatey] as packages manager.

 - [Install](https://chocolatey.org/docs/installation) chocolatey
   - ``choco install docker-for-windows``